gbif/hp-herbarium-germany/_posts/2024-02-21-herbarium-hamburg.md

 ---

-Since February 21st, the dataset of [Herbarium Hamburgense](/data/?datasetKey=85c8e444-f762-11e1-a439-00145eb45e9a&view=GALLERY) is included in the Virtual Herbarium Germany.
+Since February 21st, a new dataset of [Herbarium Hamburgense](/data/?datasetKey=85c8e444-f762-11e1-a439-00145eb45e9a&view=GALLERY) is included in the Virtual Herbarium Germany.
 An important part of this herbarium is Ernst Ule's comprehensive collection of Brazilian Plants.
 The scan below shows the [nomenclatural type of *Baccharis palustris* Heering](/data/?entity=1699804434&taxonKey=3129330&view=TABLE), described by the Hamburg botanists and *Baccharis* expert Willi Heering.

 ![Type specimen of Baccharis palustris Heering](/assets/images/HBG_Baccharis_palustris.jpg){:standalone .has-text-centered}